ECP-WarpX/WarpX/Docs/source/visualization/plot_distribution_mapping.rst

     for sim in [sim_knapsack, sim_sfc]: sim(2800)

-For 2D data, the following function can used for visualization of distribution
+For 2D data, the following function can be used for visualization of distribution
 mappings:

 .. code-block:: python